Frequently Asked Questions

 Are your programs available on a part-time basis?

-CEU offers full-time programs with only few exceptions: the programs of the CEU Business School, and our doctoral programs, which are also offered on a modular basis to candidates from a select group of countries.
+CEU offers full-time programs with only few exceptions: some programs of the Department of Economics and Business, as well as our doctoral programs, which are also offered on a modular basis to candidates from a select group of countries.

 Can I study at CEU on a distance-learning basis?